 When using the EasyPress, you’re going to want to make sure that no vinyl comes in direct contact with the heated element.
 So when you have to overlap to get a good seal on an image, you’re going to want to make sure that the carrier sheet is covering all vinyl.

-DIY Maui Costume Shirt Instructions
+Maui Tattoo Shirt Instructions

-I began with the neck pieces so that it would line up with everything else.
+I began with the neck so that it would line up with everything else.
 I then did the sleeves, back and then the chest last.
 Again, watch your HTV so that the heating element of the iron or EasyPress is not touching it.
 You can reuse your old carrier sheets or place some wax paper in-between.

 Time needed: 10 minutes.